Liver Diseases and Therapies - The Key Basics

 Hepatitis A is a waterborne condition and spreads from contaminated food, water and vai sewage.

 Hepatitis D spreads via blood transfusions and infected needles.

 The major cause of liver cirrhosis, a condition where healthy liver cells are replaced by scar tissues, is infection to the organ by hepatitis C virus.
 Other major reasons behind liver cirrhosis include excess alcohol consumption, hepatitis B virus infection, derogatory reactions from certain medications, obesity and the resulting fatty liver condition and infections from bacteria and parasites that are usually found in tropics.

 Browse Full Liver Diseases Therapeutics Market Research Report With Complete TOC @ http://www.transparencymarketresearch.com/liver-diseases-therapeutics.html

 Share This Article!

-- Anti-Infective Antibodies Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast, 2014 - 2020
+- Bacterial Conjunctivitis Market - Global Industry Analysis, Size, Share, Growth, Trends and Forecast 2014 - 2020